thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 ## Plotting dumpvdl position data on a map

 Yes, its possible to plot dumpVDL positions on a map like VRS.
+If you are using vdl2dec, just use the -s option and setup an SBS receiver on your local VRS.
-The flow outline goes like this....
+If you are using dumpvdl, the flow outline goes like this....
 Use Node-RED to get the lat/lon data out of any dumpvdl aircraft messages and convert them into VRS 'basestation' format and then add a new receiver to VRS to take the UDP data flow from that Node-RED code.
 The interesting part is that the JSON output from dumpvdl can have any one of (so far I have seen) 12,000 keys.
 Of those 12,000 I have found around 640 that have aircraft lat/lon data in them.
 Finding and plotting those is your challenge.
+I don't know how many of those 640 the vdl2dec is using to plot its positions.
 Here is a screenshot from a guy in Ireland that is running such a flow in his Raspberry Pi that is also doing the dumpvdl decoding.

 <a target="_blank" href="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/dumpvdlonvrs.png"><img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/dumpvdlonvrs.png" height="580"/></a>